We have two methods to use update-ca-trust or trust anchor to add a CA certificate on Linux.

 Understanding Root CA certificate

 SSL certificates operate on a structure called the certificate chain — a network of certificates starting back at the issuing company of the certificate, also known as a certificate authority (CA).
-These certificates consist of root certificates, intermediate certificates, and leaf (server) certificates.

-Do we need install CA certificate?
+Do we need to install CA certificate?

 Typically, we don’t need to install a Root CA certificate, as they are included in web browsers’ trust stores and are even pre-installed on some operating systems.